Genealogy & Family History Index

 ... the Stannington Revells fled religious persecution to Wexford, Ireland, before eventually emigrating to Virginia,USA ...

-In the Chapelry of Bradfield, an extensive tract of high ground declining on the north to the Loxley, and on the south to the Riveling, by which it is separated from the township of Upper-Hallam in the parish of Sheffield.
+Stannington was in the Chapelry of Bradfield, on an extensive tract of high ground declining on the north to the River Loxley, and on the south to the River Riveling, by which it is separated from the township of Upper-Hallam in the parish of Sheffield.
 It was here that the Roman tables were discovered, and a part of the south exposure of the hill bears the name of Haugh Park.
 Part of the shaft of an old stone cross is remaining.
 A considerable population of small agriculturists and still smaller manufacturers is scattered over this hill.
 The principal collections of houses are Upper-Gate and Nether-Gate.
 As late as the reign of Edward III surnames were common; in 1361 in possession of the church-burgesses of Sheffield we find a woman described as widow of Adam del Nethergate in Stannington.

 Revel Grange

 Revell family of Stannington were a Catholic family.
-At Nethergate Hall, a domestic chapel of Revell family, it was the custom when Mass was to be said for a white sheet to be hung on a certain bush as a signal to Catholics in the countryside.The hall was succeeded by Revell Grange in 1742 and closed in 1828.
-In 1855 it re opened and closed in 1929.
-The original Records of this extract of Roman Catholic Records are held by Sheffield Archives
+At Nethergate Hall, a domestic chapel of Revell family, it was the custom when Mass was to be said for a white sheet to be hung on a certain bush as a signal to Catholics in the countryside.

 From an early period, Revell Grange was the family home of Revel, often found in the old genealogies as connected by marriage with the gentry of Derbyshire and Sheffield, - Burton, Pegge, Rawson, Sitwell, Sorsbie, Stacye, Wilson.
 Their religion exposed them to injurious treatment in the time of the Civil wars and commonwealth.
 The effect of heavy fines levied upon them at a time when the name of Recusant was supposed to place a man out of the pale of civil protection, the family never seemed to recover.